tytydraco/yessleep/out/I_got_my_daughter_a_new_toy_called_Feed_Me_Phoebe.md

 “Really really,” I confirmed, kissing the top of her head.
 “Now, let’s get you finished with breakfast before Miss Carol gets here, alright?”

-She nodded, a determined little bounce in her step as she went back to her bowl, though I noticed her eyes kept drifting back to the now-empty screen where Pheobe had been just moments before.
+She nodded, a determined little bounce in her step as she went back to her bowl, though I noticed her eyes kept drifting back to the now-empty screen where Phoebe had been just moments before.
 I watched her for a moment, a fierce love swelling in my chest.
 If I could give her the moon, I would.
 For now, I’d settle for seeing if I could swing a talking doll.

 The morning rush was a blur after that.
 A quick hug for my daughter, a rushed handover with Miss Carol, and then I was out the door, the chill morning air doing little to cool the financial anxieties swirling in my mind.
 The image of those hopeful brown eyes, though, stayed with me, a tiny, persistent tug on my conscience.

 It was just past noon when my phone buzzed in my pocket.
 I pulled it out, expecting another goddamn work email, but it was a text from Miss Carol:

 “Hey!
-Quick update – your little one is adorable as ever, but she’s been going on and on about ‘Feed Me Pheobe’ since you left.
+Quick update – your little one is adorable as ever, but she’s been going on and on about ‘Feed Me Phoebe’ since you left.
 I think you might have a new mission on your hands! 😉”

 I smiled, a genuine, tired smile.
 Mission accepted, Miss Carol.
 Mission accepted.

 The rest of the workday crawled by, each minute ticking slower than the last.
 My mind kept replaying the commercial, my daughter’s beaming face, and Miss Carol’s text.
 When my shift finally ended, I practically flew out the door, making a beeline for the nearest Walmart.

 The toy aisle was a chaotic symphony of primary colors and plastic.
-I found the ‘Feed Me Pheobe’ display, a towering wall of identical dolls, each packaged in a bright pink box.
+I found the ‘Feed Me Phoebe’ display, a towering wall of identical dolls, each packaged in a bright pink box.
 My heart did a little flutter-kick of anxiety as I picked one up, the price tag staring back at me.
 Twenty-five dollars.
 It was a significant chunk of what was left after rent and groceries.
 But then I imagined those wide, hopeful brown eyes, and, well..

 The doll was in my cart before I could second-guess myself.